jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Create Data - Form _ List/Create a new customer form.md

 ```
 :::

 2\.
-After the record is created you want to navigate back to the Home Hub, add the
+After the record is created you want to navigate back to the Home Hub, add the `onSuccess:
-&#x20;`onSuccess:
-type: action.go-back` action to the bottom of the actions node.&#x20;
+type: action.go-back` action to the bottom of the actions node.
 3\.
 With Dynamic Data you need to add the reference to the table in the database.
-In the databases node click on the *default.jigx *file.
+In the databases node click on the *default.jigx* file.
 Type `customers: null` under `tables:` as shown below.

 :::CodeblockTabs
 default.jigx